KAfable/porkfolio/src/posts/closures.md

 ```

 JavaScript functions have access to variable in the environment of where it was defined, not where it is called.

+## Closures

+?
+Is it the same as private variables in classes in java?
+?
+You don't want to run a function that ends up affecting all the other private variables of another type do you?